Rok celebrates his 150th country on a sunny beach in the Bahamas

 • Extremely high prices and a scarcity of locally grown fruits or vegetables.

 The Bahamas consists of 700 islands and 2,400 cays in the North Atlantic Ocean, located southeast of Florida and north of the Caribbean region.
 Only 30 islands are populated.
-A Paradise Island and a luxurious destination, famous for upscale resorts, became a pirate haven in the late 17th and early 18th century, earning a reputation as the Pirate Republic.
+What is today known as a paradise island and a luxurious destination used to be a pirate haven in the late 17th and early 18th centuries, earning the name Pirate Republic.

-The Bahamas was the first place where Columbus set foot in the New World, and after being under British rule for two and a half centuries it finally gained independence in 1973.
+The Bahamas was the first place where Columbus set foot in the New World.
+After more than 250 years under British rule, it finally gained independence in 1973.

 The Bahamas welcome more than 11 million visitors annually, with 85% of these tourists arriving via cruise ships.

-After the United States and Canada, the Bahamas is the third richest country on the American continent.
+After the United States and Canada, the Bahamas is the third richest country on the American continent, based on GDP per capita.

 This statistic clearly indicates that the Bahamas is not a place favored by backpackers.
-All year-round destination attracts mostly American-Canadian tourists who use the limited time, when the cruise ship is docked, to explore the islands main attractions, or resort visitors engaging in package tours to explore what is going on outside of their resorts.
+This year-round destination mainly attracts American and Canadian tourists arriving on cruise ships.
+They explore the main attractions during the short time their ship is docked, while resort guests often join package tours to see what lies beyond their hotels.

-Independent travelling in Bahamas is expensive and pretty boring.
-There is hardly any historical sights, markets or landmarks that would be worthwhile, besides water activities.
-Most of the activities are suited to cruise ships visitors or those who are willing to spend huge amounts of money to reach rather exclusive locations or involve in bizarre activities.
+Independent travel in the Bahamas is expensive and rather dull, with limited things to do.
+There are hardly any historical sights, markets, landmarks, or other notable places to visit that would be worthwhile, besides water activities.
+Most of the activities are targeted to cruise ships visitors or those who are willing to spend huge amounts of money to reach rather exclusive locations or involve in bizarre activities in short time.

 The fact that cars drive on the left in the Bahamas serves as one of the few reminders of its British colonial past.
 Most of the cars were passing by without even looking at me.
 Some empty taxis stopped, but I was not interested in their offers.